Site and bond percolation on four-dimensional simple hypercubic lattices with extended neighborhoods: Simulation results and discussions

 The extended-range nearest-neighbor regions on a lattice are not exactly spherical in shape, of course.
-A limit of a more non-spherical surface is a system aligned hypercubes, where $\eta_c = 0.1201(6)$ \cite{TorquatoJiao2012}, implying $c = z p_c = 16 \eta_c = 1.922(10)$.
-Indeed, for some small values of $z$, the neighborhood tends to a hypercube.
+A limit of a more non-spherical surface is a system aligned hypercubes, where $\eta_c = 0.1201(6)$ \cite{TorquatoJiao2012}, implying $c = z p_c = 16 \eta_c = 1.922(10)$, which is not much smaller than the value above.
+Indeed, for some small values of $z$ considered here, the neighborhood tends to a hypercube.
 However, for large $z$ where the neighborhood becomes more spherical, one would expect that $z p_c$ should approach the value 2.086.

-By plotting the relation of $z$ versus $1/p_c$ and $z$ versus $-1/\ln(1-p_c)$, as shown in Figs. \ref{fig:z-vs-pc-site} and \ref{fig:z-vs-lnpc-site}, respectively, we can see that data fitting of both plots lead to the asymptotic value of $2.065$, which agrees quite well with the theoretically predicted value for hyperspheres above.
+By plotting the relation of $z$ versus $1/p_c$ and $z$ versus $-1/\ln(1-p_c)$, as shown in Figs.\ \ref{fig:z-vs-pc-site} and \ref{fig:z-vs-lnpc-site}, respectively, we can see that data fitting of both plots lead to the asymptotic value of $2.065(11)$, which agrees quite well with the theoretically predicted value for hyperspheres above.

-In addition, in two and three dimensions, there was a contradiction between the choice of $z$ versus $1/p_c$ and $z$ versus $-1/\ln(1-p_c)$, for we found \cite{XunHaoZiff2021b} that, in two dimensions with largest $z = 84$ and three dimensions with largest $z = 146$, $z$ versus $1/p_c$ is better than $z$ versus $-1/ln(1-p_c)$.
-Meanwhile, we also found that the gap between the two methods is smaller as $z$ increases.
-Here in four dimensions with largest $z = 424$, both $z$ versus $1/p_c$ and $z$ versus $-1/\ln(1-p_c)$ nearly give the same data fitting values, as one would expects since the two formulas are asymptotically equal.
-These comparisons show that $z$ versus $1/p_c$ holds for almost $z$, while $z$ versus $-1/ln(1-p_c)$ holds when $z$ is large enough.
-One should pay more attention when use the two formulas in further.
+In contrast to the case of two and three dimensions \cite{XunHaoZiff2021b}, here we find that the plots of $z$ versus $1/p_c$ and $z$ versus $-1/\ln(1-p_c)$ have very similar behavior and give an identical slope.
+This is because the values of $z$ considered here are much larger than we considered in the lower dimensions, and for large $z$ and small $p_c$ the formulas are nearly identical.
+If we compare the slopes and intercepts of the two plots:

+we see, ignoring ${\mathcal O}(p_c)$ and higher-order terms, that the two plots are equivalent, with $c'=c$ and $b'=b-c'/2$.
+In fact, our measured values $c = c' =2.065(11)$, $b = 1.290(12)$ and $b' = 0.250(12)$ agree with these formulas.
+For systems of large $z$, the general formula Eq.\ (\ref{eq:finitesite}) is sufficient and for fitting the data, and the formula (\ref{eq:finitesiteb}) is not more beneficial.